AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_canonical_sampling.md

 ```

 Decreasing `rc` will speed up the calculation, as this is a tutorial. `timestep` can be increased to $4\,{\rm fs}$ for Argon at $20\,{\rm K}$.
 With `maxsteps: 7500` we will run a total of 7500 MD steps, i.e., $30\,{\rm ps}$ simulation time. **The total simulation time depends on the system and the quantitiy of interest!**`temperature` should be set to $20\,{\rm K}$, our target temperature.
+Adding `primitive: geometry.in.primitive` and `supercell: geometry.in.supercell` in the `[files]` section is not necessary to run the calculation.
+However, `vibes` will automatically attach this information to the trajectory so that it cannot get lost.
+This also makes life easer when post processing.
+For example, the displacements $\Delta {\bf R}_I(t)$ can only be properly calculated, when the reference supercell is known.

 The final `md.in` should look like this: